centreon/centreon-documentation/versioned_docs/version-21.10/graph-views/map-web-install.md

 ### License

-If you need an additional license for Centreon MAP Web, please contact the [MAP team](team-map@centreon.com) to get & install your license key.
+If you need an additional license for Centreon MAP, please contact the support [Centreon support team](https://centreon.force.com/) to get and install your license key.

 ## Architecture